Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

 Where GPT-5.4 Mini Is the Better Starting Point

-GPT-5.4 Mini becomes the better default when your chat is likely to turn into:
+GPT-5.4 Mini becomes the practical default when your chat is likely to turn into:

 • spreadsheet analysis